-Applicants must secure correspondence from Tennessee Department of Environment and Conservation - Division of Natural Areas regarding the applicant site.
+Applicants must secure correspondence from the Tennessee Department of Environment and Conservation - Division of Natural Areas regarding the applicant site.
 The process to obtain this is outlined below.

-The applicant should begin by sending a request for review of the site with respect to known presence of rare, threatened, or endangered species.
-This request should include a statement explaining that this is a site anticipated for industrial or business use and that the report is being requested as a required element of TNECD's Tennessee Select Sites program.
+The applicant should begin by sending a request for a review of the site for the known presence of rare, threatened, or endangered species.
+This request should include a statement explaining that this is a site anticipated for industrial or business use and that the report is being requested as a required element of TNECD's Select TN Certified Sites program.
 In addition, the following items should also be included with the request: